krgamestudios/kingdombattles/public/content/task_list.md

 Patch
 ---

+* Open the game ladder to the page the player is on.
 * Game Balance - move balance variables to a config file.
 * Images to social media instead of links.
 * Occasional flickering when rendering Profile page.